JiaSengx/tv/README.md

-# The notebook is running on colab
+The notebook is running using google colab